t1/logging-interceptor/README.md

 There are two main use-cases for logging interceptors:

 * Log calls to existing methods: instead of repeating the method name and arguments within the method, simply annotate it.
-Often called tracing.
+Often called tracing. (see [example](#basic-trace))
 * Instead of using the generic logging api, you can define a pojo that does nothing but log (with the same annotation as above).
-Makes mocking your unit tests very easy, in case you want to make sure about what logs are written.
+Makes mocking your unit tests very easy, in case you want to make sure about what logs are written. (see [example](#classic-logging))

 Note that interceptors are not triggered when you do local calls.

 ## Features ##

 * Log to [slf4j](http://slf4j.org) (and you can go to any logging framework from there).
 * Annotate methods as `@Logged` to log the call and eventually return value or exceptions thrown; or a class to have all methods within logged (see [examples](#examples)).
-The exception thrown is logged with a message like `failed with IllegalArgumentException` so the stack trace isn't repeated for every method the throw passes through; if you want the stack trace, log the exception explicitly as a last parameter (see [example](#log-stack-trace)).
 * Define the log level in the `@Logged` annotation; if you don't specify one, it's derived from the recursively containing type or finally `DEBUG`.
+* The exception thrown is logged with a message like `failed with IllegalArgumentException` so the stack trace isn't repeated for every method the throw passes through.
-* If the last parameter is a `Throwable`, it's passed to slf4j, so the stack trace is printed out; i.e. the logging-interceptor formats the message without the `Throwable` before it passes it on (that's an addition to the slf4j api).
+* If the last parameter is a `Throwable`, it's passed to slf4j, so the stack trace is printed out; i.e. the logging-interceptor formats the message without the `Throwable` before it passes it on (that's an addition to the slf4j api). (see [example](#log-stack-trace))
-* Default logger is the top level class containing the method being logged; change it in the `@Logged` annotation.
+* Default logger is the top level class containing the method being logged; you can explicitly set it in the `@Logged` annotation.
-* Default log message is the name of the method, with camel case converted to spaces (e.g. "getNextCustomer" -> "get next customer") and parameters appended; change it in the `@Logged` annotation.
+* Default log message is the name of the method, with camel case converted to spaces (e.g. "getNextCustomer" -> "get next customer") and parameters appended; you can change it in the `@Logged` annotation.
 * Parameters annotated as `@DontLog` are not logged; very useful for, e.g., passwords.
 * Parameters annotated as `@LogContext` are added to the [MDC](http://slf4j.org/manual.html#mdc) (and cleaned up thereafter).
-Very handy for adding the main business reference key to all logs written below.
+Very handy to add, e.g., the main business reference key to all logs written below.
 * Define producers for `LogContextVariables` for other MDC variables; a producer for the `version` and `app` of the containing jar/ear/war is provided (requires the implementation or specification version in the manifest).
 * Add a MDC variable `indent` to your pattern to visualize the call hierarchy of logged statements.
 * Define converters, to e.g. extract the customer number from a customer object, by implementing `LogConverter`.